hpc-io/pdc/examples/README.md

   + The above command will start a server with 2 processes.
 Then it will start the application program with 4 processes.
 Finally, all servers are closed.
   + On supercomputers, "mpiexec" can be replaced with "srun", "jsrun" or "aprun".
   ## Simple I-O
   + This example provides a easy way for PDC beginners to write and read data with PDC servers.
-It can be found in https://github.com/hpc-io/pdc/blob/stable/src/tests/obj_get_data.c
+It can be found in obj_get_data.c
   + Functions PDCobj_put_data and PDCobj_get_data are the easist way to write/read data from/to a contiguous memory buffer.
   + This example writes different size of data to two objects.
 It then read back the data to check whether the data is correct or not.
   + To run this example, use the following command lines.